visym/collector/docs/pip_250k_stabilized/README.md

 ```

 * A small number of videos exhibit bounding boxes which appear to lag a fast moving object by approximately 5 frames (e.g. F52B3767-7724-4117-9559-796320D689EB_0).
+* A small number of videos exhibit stabilization that does not include enough padding, so that the tracked bounding box falls within the black border.
+This typically occurs with videos with large motions, such as vehicle turning classes.

 # License